4/25/2019

 Carter Copeland

-Just snub me in.
+Just let me in.
 Thanks, guys.
 Good morning, Carter.
 How are you doing?
 I'm good, Tom.
-Just to dot some i's and cross some t's to close us out, Toby, I just had a couple.
-Well, I wondered, you called out in missiles in the K a charge on a next-gen precision strike weapon, and then in your earlier remarks you mentioned a couple of charges.
-Can you tell us if that's that same program, if we added another program, if we're talking about an expansion of loss-making or zero-margin work there, any clarification on that?
-And then just in general with respect to the mix at missiles, with respect to the 2019 plan versus 18, how much more of the cost-type work do you have as a percentage this year than say you would have had last year?
+Just to dot some I's and cross some T's to close us out, Toby, I just had a couple.
+I wondered, you called out in missiles in the K a charge on a next-gen precision strike weapon, and then in your earlier remarks you mentioned a couple of charges.
+Can you tell us if there's – If that's that same program, if we added another program, if we're talking about, you know, an expansion of, you know, loss making or zero margin work there, any clarification on that?
+And then just in general with respect to the mix at missiles, you know, with respect to the 2019 plan versus 18, how much more of the cost type work do you have as a percentage this year than, say, you would have had last year?
 Thanks.

 speaker